acenteno320/Data_Analysis_with_Northwind_DB/Sales_Analysis_&_Clients_Northwind.md

-# OBJECTIVES:
+# "From Data to Decisions: Exploring Northwind with SQL and Power BI"

+Stage 1: Understanding the Context
+– Review of the Northwind data model and analysis objectives.

+Stage 2: Data Preparation and Cleaning
+– Identification of relevant tables and relationships.
+– Review of data consistency.

+Stage 3: Exploratory Analysis Using SQL Queries
+– Analysis of sales by employee, top-selling products, etc.

+Stage 4: Visualization in Power BI
+– Creation of dashboards with bar charts, line graphs, and KPIs.

+Stage 5: Conclusions and Recommendations
+– Key insights and how they can support business decision-making.

-## Analysis Objectives
+## Stage 1 : Analyzing Objectives
+For this stage, we define the objectives clear and precise of the information that we want to obtain at the end in our reports of visualizations. <br>

-### Analyze Northwind's sales and customer database to gain key insights into:
+### Analyze Northwind's sales and customer database to gain key insights into:<br>

 1.Best-selling products<br/>
 2.Sales distributioni by region<br/>